marciof/Eon/specification/specification.md

 ## Reference

 A mutable container for a value.
-It extends the *List* prototype by restricting its length to exactly one element and making the key and value one and the same.
+It extends the list prototype by restricting its length to exactly one element and making the key and value one and the same.

 ### Examples